3 Big Questions After The Iowa Results Meltdown

 Now, the country is (so far) left with no winner from the contest that was supposed to kick off the Democratic presidential contest and help determine which candidate will take on President Trump this fall.

 The Iowa Democratic Party tried out an app that was supposed to deliver fast results, but it failed.
-Luckily, the party instituted paper backups.
+Luckily, the party had instituted paper backups.
 The state party says it expects some results at some point Tuesday, but the delay has real consequences and raises some major questions:

 What might this mean for the Democratic presidential campaign?

-First of all, the winner is not yet known and, above all, this debacle robbed whoever that is of a chance to have their moment in the sun.
+First of all, the winner is not yet known and, above all, this debacle robbed whomever that is of a chance to have their moment in the sun.

-The campaigns worked so hard in this state because it has been predictive of who has become the Democratic nominee — the last four and seven of last nine have gone on to be the party's standard bearer over the past 40 years.
+The campaigns worked so hard in this state because it has been predictive of who has become the Democratic nominee — the last four and seven of last nine have gone on to be the party's standard-bearer over the past 40 years.

-Iowa, being first, also serves to winnow the field and help elevate front runners.
+Iowa, being first, also serves to winnow the field and help elevate front-runners.
 That's especially important in a year like this with a record number of candidates running.
 Whoever actually won was stripped of the potential momentum they were banking on to catapult them into New Hampshire and beyond.

 Sen. Bernie Sanders of Vermont and former South Bend, Ind., Mayor Pete Buttigieg declared measures of victory Monday night.
 Sen. Elizabeth Warren of Massachusetts is saying she finished in the top three with Sanders and Buttigieg — and her campaign is pointedly saying that former Vice President Joe Biden finished a "distant fourth."

-At this point, this is all spin.
-But imagine, for example, if on caucus night it was known in prime time that Sanders and Buttigieg were the top two.
+At this point, it is all spin.
+But imagine, for example, if on caucus night, it was known in prime time that Sanders and Buttigieg were the top two.
 And imagine what that would mean for Biden's candidacy — and fundraising.
 Eventually, the result will be known, though, and what will that mean for Biden's hopes next week in New Hampshire?

 Sen. Amy Klobuchar used the lack of results as a reason to continue on to New Hampshire.
 What would have happened if she finished fifth with that result known on caucus night?
 Now, the moderates in the race may continue to split the vote for longer than they would have liked.